 Those in a position to monitor workplace safety will know their employees well and be on the lookout for any behavior signals that warrant investigation.
 When “business as usual” becomes unusual—due to an isolated employee—it is time to act, certainly.

 However, pro-active education and a policy of support for those who are forthcoming with any substance-related problems can do a lot to reduce turnover from drug abuse and addition.
-Each employee represents an investment and it is cost-efficient—as well as ethical—to help such persons in need if the environment can be kept safe for all.
+Each employee represents an investment and it is cost-efficient—as well as ethical—to help (drug abuse hotline) such persons in need if the environment can be kept safe for all.
 Communication is the best way to protect the workplace safety.